-Key Concepts Guiding Questions Suggested Artists Artists continually explore r materials available in their environment.
-Materials pre visual, tactile qualities and embody historical, symbolic religious, and cultural significance.
-By experimenting with techniques and processes, a can elevate, alter, layer on, ascribe meanings to the materials and their artwork The rise of new materials, techniques and processes h witnessed art intersecting w other disciplines. exploring in their artworks?
+Key Concepts Guiding Questions Suggested Artists Artists continually explore new materials available in their environment.
+Materials present visual, tactile qualities and can embody historical, symbolic, religious, and cultural significance.
+By experimenting with techniques and processes, artists can elevate, alter, layer on, and ascribe meanings to the materials and their artworks.
+The rise of new materials, techniques and processes has witnessed art intersecting with other disciplines.
+What materials are artists exploring in their artworks?
 Why have artists chosen to use specific materials?
 How are artists using the unique properties of materials?
 What interpretations are artists inviting through their choice and way of using specific materials?
 What is the place of craftmanship in art and how have artists provided alternative views to it?
+Cai Guoqiang^ Damien Hirst Han Sai Por Montien Boonma^ Olafur Eliasson